-Get in touch with our advisors for free legal advice if you’ve experienced a breach of sickness information at work caused because of lack of compliance with data protection laws.
+Get in touch with our advisors for free legal advice on making a medical data breach claim if you’ve experienced a breach of sickness information at work caused because of lack of compliance with data protection laws.

 Your employer should notify you without undue delay if your rights are infringed after a data breach.
 They should tell you what information the breach included.
 This can help you take steps to protect your data.
 Once notified, you can ask them what they are doing to put it right.

 If you suspect your employer is failing to keep your data secure, you can report them.
 The Information Commissioner’s Office (ICO) is an independent body set up to protect data security.
 Your employer should report any data breach that affects your rights and freedoms to the ICO within 72 hours of discovery.

 If you want to make a personal data breach claim there are steps you can take: